IV Sedation - Schenectady, NY • Capital District

 “What a great staff.
 Everyone is extremely nice, very attentive, and compassionate about my needs.
 I was uneasy about going to a dentist, but they take their time with any questions and make you feel very comfortable about being there.
 The waiting area is more like a living room, adding more to the comfort not usually associated with a dentist's office.
 Even if you haven't been in a while or you're looking for a nicer place, check them out."

 What Is IV Sedation?

 IV (intravenous) sedation is the use of relaxing medication that is administered into the bloodstream.
-Dr. Lieberman and Dr. Page are among a limited number of dentists in our area the Capital District who are certified to perform this method of sedation.
+Dr. Page is among a limited number of dentists in our area the Capital District who are certified to perform this method of sedation.
 It takes effect quickly and can be adjusted as needed for you to stay comfortably relaxed throughout the procedure.
 Our team will closely monitor vital signs while you are under sedation.

 IV sedation offers a greater level of relaxation than can be achieved with nitrous oxide (AKA laughing gas), and it is also easier than oral conscious sedation to adjust during the treatment if needed.
 You will still be able to answer questions and simple commands while sedated.
 These features make IV sedation a great option for patients who deal with higher levels of anxiety or those who have not had success with oral conscious sedation in the past.